8 Sneaky Hormone Disruptors

 7. Cookware + Plastic Containers

-By being mindful of the products you're purchasing, consuming, and letting into your environment daily, you can implement changes to avoid toxins and keep your hormones balanced and healthy.💛
+By being mindful of the products you're purchasing, consuming, and letting into your environment daily, you can implement changes to avoid toxins and keep your body’s chemical messengers balanced and healthy.💛

 Thank you for reading!